-Contact the division chair for a list of transfer agreements.
+Contact the department chair for a list of transfer agreements.
 It is strongly recommended that students pursuing this degree regularly meet with their faculty advisor.

-For additional program information, please contact aviation division chair, Timothy Cwik, at (609) 343-4992 or tcwik@atlantic.edu.
+For additional program information, please contact department chair, Dr. Otto Hernandez, at (609) 343-4978 or hernande@atlantic.edu.

-- Complete the first two years of study towards a baccalaureate degree in aviation studies; - Communicate technical concepts; - Apply quantitative knowledge and skills; - Apply scientific knowledge and reasoning; - Demonstrate competence in information literacy; - Analyze situations from the humanistic and historical perspective; - Identify human factors impacting our world; - Demonstrate basic aeronautical knowledge; - · Identify the impacts of weather on aviation; - Identify key components of the National Airspace System.
+- Complete the first two years of study towards a baccalaureate degree in aviation studies; - Communicate technical concepts; - Apply quantitative knowledge and skills; - Apply scientific knowledge and reasoning; - · Demonstrate competence in information literacy; - Analyze situations from the humanistic and historical perspective; - Identify human factors impacting our world; - Demonstrate basic aeronautical knowledge; - Identify the impacts of weather on aviation; - Identify key components of the National Airspace System.

-(AVIT-Fall 2019)
+(AVIT-Fall 2022)